-“Questions can delve into people’s sexual reproductive health and activity, their income, family issues, and other sensitive topics.
-Hardly anyone thinks to themselves, “Would I give this info to a stranger knocking at my door?””
+Questions can delve into sexual reproductive health and activity, income, family issues and other sensitive topics.
+Think to yourself, “Would I give this information to a stranger knocking at my door?”

-However, when you step back and think about the fact that behind all these numbers are actual human beings – with rights – these numbers tell a different story.
-Project organisers ask some very personal questions.
-Depending on the subject and scope of a project, these questions can delve into people’s sexual reproductive health and activity, their income, family issues, and other sensitive topics.
+However, step back for a moment.
+Behind all these numbers are actual human beings – with rights.
+Project organisers often ask very personal questions.
+Depending on the subject and scope of a project, these questions can delve into sexual reproductive health and activity, income, family issues, and other sensitive topics.

 Informed Consent Must Place the Stress on “Informed”